 · Advancing knowledge of the interaction of glial cells with other nervous system cells through innovation and research.

-· Serving as a liaison to the scientific communities at other institutions within the United States, in general, and
+· Serving as a liaison to the scientific communities at other institutions within the

 the Southeast Region in particular.